 Budget-friendly gifts you may have the time or talent for by next Christmas

-Quilts — After her sister passed, Grandma found several quilt tops in a cedar chest.
-She and her remaining sister hand-quilted one of them and gave to me as a wedding gift.
+- Quilts — After her sister passed, Grandma found several quilt tops in a cedar chest.
+She and her remaining sister hand-quilted one of them and gave it to me as a wedding gift.
 It has embroidered blocks of the states and their state birds.
 The catch?
 When Aunt Barbara made the top, there were only 48 states.
 I admire those of you with this skill!
-You can read about the basics of quilting in this article.

-Scrapbooks — I scrapbook for my own kids, but I also made a book that just needed photos for each niece and nephew.
+- Scrapbooks — I scrapbook for my own kids, but I also made a book that just needed photos for each niece and nephew.
 They were perfect shower gifts!
 They have a way to display photos through that precious first year of life without all the time and expense (neither of which a busy mom has in excess).
 It’s neither quick nor easy, but those books were pretty special gifts.
+If you go digital by using an online option like Shutterfly or giving a gift certificate for an album they complete themselves, you may still be able to gift this option THIS year.